 The Winter is a great time to prune nectarine trees.
 Trees can be kept small, between 8-20 ft tall with a full and wide canopy.
 Pruning nectarine trees are easier than you may think.
 Most nectarine trees grown for orchards are a low branching form for easy picking, To continue to keep trees small, simply cut the highest branches to promote lower branching.
 Cuts should be based on the form of the overall tree and to maintain a shorter but fuller tree.
 Thin out the lowest branches and those in the center of the tree.
 Also remove dry twigs or branches and those growing towards the tree, crossing, or growing completely straight up (suckers).

 Nectarine Tree Fertilizer

 Fertilize with organic fruit tree fertilizers.
 Make sure to till the top layer of the soil.
-In the Winter, apply steer manure along with fertilizers with higher phosphorus and potassium like humus and bone meal.
+In the Winter, apply steer manure along with fertilizers with higher phosphorus and potassium like bone meal.
 Use more nitrogen-based organic fertilizers like blood meal in the Spring and Summer growing season.
 There is not much growth and production in the Fall, so do not fertilize to prevent thin and lanky growth.